Behavioral Strategy Process

 • Key Activities:

-• Define Measurable Objectives: What does success look like in quantifiable terms? (e.g., increase user retention by X%, improve medication adherence by Y%).
+• Define Measurable Objectives: What does success look like in quantifiable terms? (e.g., increase user retention by a measurable margin, improve medication adherence meaningfully).

 • Identify and Understand Target Users: Develop detailed Target User Definitions (personas, behavioral segments).
 What are their current behaviors, motivations, and contexts?